This is my guide for spectating in the Schumacher grandstand at the Melbourne Formula 1 race weekend.

 Grandstand features

-- Cover: Uncovered (standard section) and covered (premium section at the top only)
+- Cover: Uncovered (standard section) and covered (premium section which has grown for 2026 and is now the back half of the stand)

 - TV screen: One big screen on the inside of the final corner and another on the other side of the track at Turn 13.